 The Building Division reviews building plans and inspects all residential and commercial structures built or remodeled within the City.
 They also issue the following permits:

-The permitting process typically includes building plan review, and inspection of projects from beginning of construction to issuance of a certificate of occupancy.
-Building is also responsible for the adoption and amendment process of all codes relating to plumbing, electrical, mechanical and structural elements, for both new and existing construction.
+The permitting process typically includes plan review and inspections of projects from beginning of construction to issuance of a certificate of occupancy or completion.
+The Building Division is also responsible for the adoption and amendment process of all codes relating to plumbing, electrical, mechanical and structural elements, for both new and existing construction.